yuvrajdhadwal/Spotify-Wrapped/README.md

 Duo-Wrapped
 c.
 See the payment disclaimer!

-5. As a user, I would like to be able to hear clips from some of my top songs play during my Spotify Wrapped
-a.
-3 points
-b. +1 point for integrating music playback into Duo-Wrapped

 6. As a user, I would like to create Spotify Wraps over short, medium, and long terms of my listening history (each of these options must be distinguishable when saved)
 a.
 2 points